palladium-tms/palladium-docker/README.md

+# palladium-docker

+## Usage

-use "docker-compose up" in directory of project for start services
+Use `docker-compose up` in directory of project for start services

 There are 4 containers:

-  db: container with database for api-server
+* `db`: container with database for `api-server`
-  api-server: container with api server.
+* `api-server`: container with api server.
   It use puma socket for connect with master container
-  clientside-build: container for building client side.
-It build and put files to shared folder in './dist'.
+* `clientside-build`: container for building client side.
+  It build and put files to shared folder in `./dist`.
   It will dead after building.

-  nginx-server: master container.
-It take puma socket from api-server and it will be available in http://host/api path, and take client side folder.
-It will be available in http://host:80 path.
+* `nginx-server`: master container.
+It take puma socket from `api-server` and it will be available in [http://host/api](http://host/api) path, and take client side folder.
+  It will be available in [http://host/api](http://host/api) path.

+## Update

-For update contrainer with server api:
+For update container with server api:
 ```docker-compose up -d --no-deps --build api-server```

 For update view side